flancian/garden/system theoretic process analysis.md

 	- by [[nancy leveson]] and [[john thomas]]
 	- [[pull]] [[stpa handbook]] [[stpa workshop]]
 	- [[push]] [[stpa]]
-		- I love how STPA defers key steps to a later stage so they can be done systemically, once partial but complete initial modeling has taken place.
+		- i love how STPA defers key steps to a later stage so they can be done systemically, once partial but complete initial modeling has taken place.
-	- can be applied recursively
+		- can be applied recursively.
 	- 4 [[steps]]
 		- define the purpose of the analysis, including [[losses]], [[scope]], [[hazards]], [[constraints]] (optionally derived also from [[sub hazards]]).
 		- model the control structure